jschmid1/gopro_as_webcam_on_linux/README.md

 This runs an install script.
 Follow the instructions on the screen.

 _The script install the `gopro` script to `/usr/local/sbin/gopro` and set an executable flag._

+This script is also on the Arch User Repositories (AUR) (here)[https://aur.archlinux.org/packages/gopro-webcam/].
+Please check the Arch wiki for more information on how to install from the AUR.

 See **Usage** fom here on.